RobZombie9043/xmb-es-de/README.md

 ## 🛠️ Alternative Setup Options

-If you'd prefer to configure the XML manually, you can use:
+If you'd prefer to configure the XML manually rather than run scripts, you can use:

 ### ✅ Python GUI Tool